Learn what is ghee, how it's similar (and different!) than butter, and how to use ghee in your own kitchen to maximize its health benefits.

 Ghee vs. Butter: Which Is Better?

 Is ghee healthier than butter?
-Technically, ghee nutrition similar to butter but without allergens that make butter a problem for many people.
+Technically, ghee nutrition is similar to butter but without allergens that make butter a problem for many people.

 Ghee and butter are similar from a nutritional standpoint, but ghee does not contain any milk proteins.
 This makes ghee the better choice for many people, especially if they struggle with sensitivities and/or allergies associated with dairy.